How To Look At A House

 •• Switch seems loose, does not jump between on/off quickly.

 •• Delayed response.
 Takes a second to turn on a light, for example.

 •• And, of course, any smoke or burning smell.

-Also, see our blog posts How can I figure out what a mystery wall switch does? and How does a three-way switch work? and Are wall light switches required be "up" for "on" and "down" for "off”?
+Also, see our blog posts How can I figure out what a mystery wall switch does? and How does a three-way switch work? and Which rooms in a house require switched lights per code? and Are wall light switches required be "up" for "on" and "down" for "off”?